gchure/phd_thesis/various_writeups/201510_GriffinChure_NIH_ProjectSummary.md

 transfer, or the direct uptake of DNA through transformation, bacteria frequently share their genetic material with their neighbors (including those of different species) influencing the architecture of the recipients' genome.
-How this horizontal transfer of genetic information has influenced their evolution, however, remains enigmatic.
+How strongly this horizontal transfer of genetic information has influenced their evolution, however, remains enigmatic.
 A vast majority of studies focusing on the frequency and efficiency of HGT in microbes are performed in bulk -- often involving cultures grown to saturation and measuring the success of HGT by counting "colony forming units" (CFU).
-This  leaves many aspects of what happens at the cellular level unanswered, however, as CFU serves a merely and approximation of cell number.
+This  leaves many aspects of what happens at the cellular level unanswered, however, as CFU serves a merely an approximation of cell number.
 In addition, microbial populations are often far from saturation in natural environments, and thrive as structured, non-homogeneous mixtures known as biofilms.
 The disparity in physiological relevance between the lab bench and the real-world calls for single-cell and single-molecule techniques to study the dynamics and evolutionary consequences of HGT.

    The gram-positive bacterium *Bacillus subtilis* is famous for its ability to differentiate under exposure to nutritional or environmental stresses.
 When